mysql/mysql-connector-nodejs/tutorial/Working_with_Collections.md

 The X DevAPI provides an APIs for creating collections and relational tables.
 In this tutorial the Connector/Node.JS implementations of this API are presented.

 All following examples assume a session was created and a `session` object exists.
-If you don't know how to create a session see the {@tutorial Getting_Started} tutorial.
+Check the appropriate [tutorial]{@tutorial Connecting_to_a_Server} if you don't know how to create a session.
+Additionally, the connector also provides an API for working with [single documents]{@tutorial Working_with_Documents}.

-## Creating Collections
+## Creating collections

 A collection is a special-purpose table for storing documents.
 For creating a collection the user only has to provide a name to {@link Schema#createCollection}: